7 Famous Singers Who’ve Experienced Bullying

 Now one of the world’s biggest pop stars, Taylor also struggled with bullying at a young age.

-Junior high was a hard time for the singer, who was dumped by a group of popular girls because, “They didn’t think I was cool or pretty enough, so they stopped talking to me.”
+Junior high was a hard time for the singer, who was dumped by a group of popular girls.
+“They didn’t think I was cool or pretty enough, so they stopped talking to me.”

-Once she’d signed a record deal, those same girls who’d taunted her came to one of her performances as if nothing had occurred.
+Once she’d signed a record deal, those same girls who’d taunted her came to one of her performances.

 Known for writing about her personal life in her songs, she wrote ‘Mean’ in 2011 with anti-bullying themes.